Engage your competitive side

 The Wild has to be on its A-game every time the players step on the ice and, as members of the team of 18,000, we need to match their mindset.
 Luckily, there are a few local gems that can help you prime this mentality.
-Stop by The Nook for a round of bowling.
-Take on the bubble hockey and skeeball at Rival House.
+Stop by The Nook for a round of bowling (and a juicy lucy).
+Take on bubble hockey and skeeball at Rival House.

 Hang with Nordy’s cousins

-Nobody knows what kind of animal Nordy is—according to his official roster biography, the mullet-rocking hockey fanatic was first discovered skating open lakes near Eveleth, Minnesota.
-However, you can find Nordy’s cousins of the animal kingdom at Como Zoo and Conservatory, where you’ll find polar bears, sea lions, big cats and so much more.
+Nobody knows what kind of animal Nordy is.
+According to his official roster biography, the mullet-rocking hockey fanatic was first discovered skating open lakes near Eveleth, Minnesota.
+However, you can spend some time with Nordy’s cousins of the animal kingdom at Como Zoo and Conservatory (which just so happened to be named Minnesota's top attraction in 2017).

 Discover wild beauty

-Pre-game with some warm spring air and check out the 26.2 miles (the most of any city along the Mississippi) of the Mississippi River and Recreation Area—a national park that stretches through Saint Paul.
-Once you've worked up a sweat, go cool down at the rink.
+Grab some fresh air while exploring the 26.2 miles (the most of any city along the Mississippi) of the Mississippi River and Recreation Area—a national park that stretches through Saint Paul.

 Remember: We’re daring

-If you aren’t familiar with Saint Paul’s daredevil past, now is a great time to learn about the city’s daring history.
-Gangsters used Saint Paul as a safe haven from law enforcement in the 1930s, and some had the guts to rob banks in Minneapolis and return to safety in Saint Paul.
-If we’re crazy enough to let that happen, there’s no reason that the Wild can actually make a run, just remember—crazier things have happened in the Capital City.
+If you aren’t familiar with Saint Paul’s daredevil past, now is a great time to learn about the city’s adventurous history.
+Gangsters used Saint Paul as a safe haven from law enforcement in the 1930s, some robbing banks in Minneapolis before returning to safety in Saint Paul.
+So, when you're wondering if the Wild can actually make a run, just remember—crazier things have happened in the Capital City.

 Raise one up

 Regardless of how the season ends up, we'll always be the State of Hockey.
 Make a trip to one of Saint Paul’s many breweries and raise a pint to going wild for the Wild.